RighteousRyan1/APOLOGY-101/README.md

 EXAMPLE: You said something racist
 ```

 	"I just wanna say im not racist/sexist/homophobic/etc" WRONG. there's a reason why u did/said what you did/said.
 DO NOT DEFEND YOURSELF.
-This is an apology, not a rebutle
+This is an apology, not a rebuttal
 	"I was just drunk at the time/going through some trauma/im neurodivergent" WRONG.
 There is no excuse for what you did or said.
 DO NOT DEFEND YOURSELF.
 	"There is no excuse for what i did and im sorry" CORRECT!
 You DO NOT want to try to get people to think you're a good person.
 You want to admit and address what you did or said. whether or not you're good depends on the apologees
 	""